 On a first trip to Paris most visitors go through the checklist of “must-see” attractions: The Eiffel Tower, the Louvre and Notre Dame are usually the most popular.
 But there are many less crowded sights in Paris.

 Imagine strolling through a museum and you are the only one there.
 Or finding a quiet corner in a park to get attached to the rhythms of the city without the crowds.
 Here are a few such places to visit in Paris.
-This week we’ll go with Michael’s top picks.
-Next week Larissa chimes in with her list that will probably have a different tenor.

 5 less crowded sights in Paris